JuliaLang/Juleps/Logging.md

 automatically extracted and stored with each log record.
 Some of this is extracted from the lexical environment or generated by the logging frontend macro, including code location (module, file, line number) and a unique message identifier.
-The rest is dynamic state which can generated on demand by the backend, including system time, stack trace, current task id.
+The rest is dynamic state which can be generated on demand by the backend, including system time, stack trace, current task id.

 ### The logging frontend